kelbyludwig/kel.bz/content/post/lll.md

 why this works just yet, but if you are impatient you can jump to [some of  my technical explanations](#stumped).

-`TODO(kkl): Add a link to the proof 'spainers for length reduction and near orthogonality`

 For now, lets just wave our hands and say `gauss_reduction` will terminate, and return a "good" basis for dimension 2 bases.

-`TODO(kkl): For funsies, I think a gauss reduction gif visual would be dope.`

 ## LLL Approximately